ManLikeTeetos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state : Redirects the result of ist command into a given file
 9-duplicate_last_line: Duplicate the last line of file into another file
-10-no_more_js: Deletes all js files in the current directory
+10-no_more_js: Deletes all js files in the current directory 11-directories : Count the hidden directory and sub directory in the current directory